-4. Under Where to recover, select Agent for VMware (Virtual Appliance), Agent for VMware (Windows), or Agent for Hyper-V that will perform the recovery.
+- 4. Under Where to recover, select Agent for VMware (Virtual Appliance) or Agent for Hyper-V that will perform the recovery. - Tip.

-Tip.
 Alternatively, you can select a machine where Agent for Windows or Agent for Linux is installed.
-This way, you can recover the files directly onto that machine.

-5. Proceed with creating the recovery task.
+This way, you can recover the files directly onto that machine. - 5.
+Proceed with creating the recovery task.

 Using a similar procedure, you can recover files when the console is directly connected to an agent.
-Use either Data view or Archive view when connected to Agent for VMware (Windows) or Agent for Hyper-V. When connected to Agent for VMware (Virtual Appliance), the Data view tab is available only for managed vaults and a locally attached storage (p.
-17).
+Use either Data view or Archive view when connected to Agent for Hyper-V. When connected to Agent for VMware (Virtual Appliance), the Data view tab is available only for managed vaults and a locally attached storage (p.
+15).